 Wells Fargo Veterans Scholarship

-Up to $7,000 per year, renewable.
-Applicants must be an honorably discharged veteran of US military, or the spouse of a disabled veteran, and enrolled full-time with a minimum 2.5 GPA.
-To learn more and apply, see attached flyer and visit:
+Applicants must be an honorably discharged veteran of US military, or the spouse of a disabled veteran, and enrolled full-time with a minimum 2.0 GPA.
+Total award is determined after military benefits and other grants/scholarships are calculated, and renewable.
+To be used for educational expenses including tuition, fees, books, supplies, room and board, and transportation.
+To learn more and apply, visit:

 Tuition Funding SourcesDeadlines vary, over 7 million scholarships to apply for on this site, including Scholarship of the Day promotions.